awaismohammad23/Building-A-TCP-Server-in-GOlang/README.md

 # Building-A-TCP-Server-in-GOlang

 Here is a simple program to make a TCP connection in GO.
+This program demonstrates a simple TCP connection between server and a client.
+You can add as many clients as possible in the following.
+This program will simply let you send a message from the client to the server and the server will respond whether it received the message from the client or not.

 # How to run the program?